Posted on Friday, June 25, 2021, at 6:00 am

 Read MorePosted on Friday, June 18, 2021, at 6:00 am

-Suppose you are writing about a type of dog – or even to your favorite dog – and need to mention a type or breed.
-Should the dog breed be capitalized?
+Suppose you are writing about a dog – or even to your favorite dog – and need to mention a type or breed.
+Should the dog name be capitalized?
 This is a common question in American English for a couple of reasons.
-First, because dogs are a big part of our lives, they …
+First, because dogs are a big part of our lives, they can appear …

 Read MorePosted on Wednesday, June 16, 2021, at 6:00 am